nodejs/node/doc/api/globals.markdown

 ## Global Objects

-These object are available in the global scope and can be accessed from anywhere.
+These object are available in all modules.
+Some of these objects aren't actually in the global scope but in the module scope - this will be noted.

 ### global